 The apparent conservative lifestyle and the peace from the suburbs were contradicted by the glamorous one of the consumers’ society.
 Because the ‘50s were synonymous with the peace and prosperity which followed the war, fashion and hairstyles trends were also orientated towards feminine and glamorous elements.

-At the beginning of the 50s one popular hairstyle was the high ponytail.
+At the beginning of the ‘50s, one popular hairstyle was the high ponytail.
 They used very feminine ribbons to gather their hair.
 Most women chose this style because it looked casual, but it was also very kitsch.
 Many women loved to wear a curly hair during the ‘50s.
-Over the years, those classic 50s hairstyles have evolved into real works of art.
+Over the years, those classic ‘50s hairstyles have evolved into real works of art.
 Styles varied from rockabilly to pixie haircuts and to wavy bobs.
-The fact is that once women cold spend more time taking care of their image they stopped wearing straight hair.
+The fact is that once women could spend more time taking care of their image, they stopped wearing straight hair.
 In the ‘50s, beauty meant curls and waves regularly maintained in salons, teased styles or sculpted ones loaded with hairspray.
 Of course, the look couldn’t be complete without a specific makeup.

 Popular Hairstyles Among the ‘50s Celebrities

-Although many of these styles are not poplar anymore, they can be reinvented and adapted for present.
-And even if this is no t possible for some styles, they will always remind us of those past times, when women were very concerned about their hairstyles.
+Although many of these styles are not poplar anymore, they can be reinvented and adapted to present.
+And even this is not possible for some styles, they will always remind us of those past times, when women were very concerned about their hairstyles…